 The lack of meaningful inclusion extends past the education setting though.
 Beyond the walls of school the first place many parents of children with disabilities are directed is to segregated choirs, sports and church activities.
 Many of you would join me in sharing stories of the hurts and challenges of mainstream community activities and church.
 It would be easier to go another route.
 So if you are looking for easy, there is probably an easier path.
 However, I haven’t found a magic pill or magic carpet yet.

 I believe in honesty and want you to know when you choose this road less traveled that it won’t be easy.
 I try to focus more on what is working for us and share that with the hope that it will give someone else an idea, open the eyes of someone to the abilities of a person with Down syndrome, change a teacher, or give a parent who is weary and exhausted hope.
-I have seen this happen and it gives me inspires me to keep on sharing.
-Jonathan and I believe that Rachel and others with Down syndrome and other disabilities have a God-designed right and by virtue of being born in the United States of America have a citizen’s right to being treated with respect and dignity.
+I have seen this happen and it inspires me to keep on sharing.
+Jonathan and I believe that Rachel and others with Down syndrome and other disabilities have God-ordained rights, and by virtue of being born in the United States of America, have a citizen’s right to being treated with respect and dignity.
 We believe she and they should have the opportunity to live real lives pursuing their hopes and dreams like their friends and families and alongside their families and friends.
 We do this for Rachel and for those who can’t, won’t or don’t do it.
 It is hard, but we think it is worth it.
 I think Rachel is happy that we think it is worth it.
-Actually a better way to phrase that might be that we think she is worth it.
+Actually, a better way to phrase that might be that we think she is worth it.